 1. Understanding Cost Certainties and Return on Investment

-While managing the budget matters, cutting costs won’t benefit a legal department in which the remaining funds are being spent inefficiently.
+While managing your corporate law department budget matters, cutting costs won’t benefit a legal department in which the remaining funds are being spent inefficiently.
 Cost certainties and return on investment are key issues for corporate law departments, both internally and within the context of the company as a whole.

 2. Tackling Big Data Management